Beyond Redundancy, setting up as a sole trader with David Thomas

 He has a reputation for reliability and sharp strategic thinking and is an excellent communicator.
 He has a keen interest in personal development and professional motivation of others, honed through years as a team leader and trainer.

-This event is supported by the ScreenSkills Television Skills Fund which invests in training for the freelance television workforce thanks to contributions from the BBC, Channel 4 and Channel 5.
+This session is supported by the ScreenSkills Unscripted TV Skills Fund which invests in training for the unscripted workforce thanks to contributions from broadcasters, SVoDs and production companies.

 This session will take place online via Zoom.
-Click ‘get ticket’ to reserve your place: you must login or register before you are able to get a ticket for this event.
-A booking confirmation with a joining link to the session will be sent to you via email.
+Click ‘apply for ticket’ and follow the instructions to apply for your place: you must login or register before you are able to complete your application.